RAVE car show returns to Rutland

 And after last year’s successful family event, Barrett said they started planning for this year’s show the very next day, planning the 40 top-pick awards and spectator awards awarded to over 175 cars come Sunday, Barrett said.

-All profits from the festival go to local charities such as the Open Door Mission, Wit’s End, and other local charities and rescue squads, Barrett said.
+All profits from the festival go to local charities such as the Open Door Mission, Wit’s End, and local rescue squads, Barrett said.

 “We try to cater to the local charities as much as we can,” Barrett said.

-Cars come from all across New England From Maine to Connecticut and the eastern side of New York to bring their glittering Model A’s and 19, 1969 Pontiac GTO’s, and a Studebaker from 1969 this year, Barrett said.
+Cars come from all across New England, from Maine to Connecticut, and the eastern side of New York to bring their glittering Model As and Pontiac GTOs, and a Studebaker from 1969 this year, Barrett said.

 Peter Manship, owner of Manship designs in Ludlow, said he’s been obsessed with the post-apocalyptic and Mad-Max genres of film and art, and has made it his creative outlet to transform cars and motorcycles into automobiles of nuclear-fallout and zombie-apocalypse glory.